 Tip #8: Kameralna

-When in Poland… Since 1947 Kameralna has served traditional Polish cuisine.
-The long-standing venue with a unique atmosphere, dating back to the period of post-war Warsaw.
+When in Poland… Since 1947, Kameralna has served traditional Polish cuisine.
+This long-standing venue has a unique atmosphere dating back to the period of post-war Warsaw.

-It was in the past a place where famous writers discussed books, drank vodka and danced to live music.
-Today it’s a historic restaurant, where locals and tourists go, for the real taste of Poland.
+In the past, it was a place where famous writers discussed books, drank vodka, and danced to live music.
+Today, it’s a historic restaurant where locals and tourists go for the real taste of Poland.

 Kameralna is a great restaurant for newbies to try Polish cuisine.
-The Polish sour soup with egg and sausage for example, followed by Pierogies, stuffed with cheese, potato and onions.
+Try the Polish sour soup with egg and sausage, for example, followed by pierogi stuffed with cheese, potato, and onions.

 -